Maisto: Automobiles

 1/64 scale Maisto die-cast models are comparable in quality and details to Matchbox, Hot Wheels and Johnny Lightning, but new models in this scale are not released very often.
 Even some models use similar castings from older Matchbox and Hot Wheels models.
 Newer lines offer vehicles in more customized themes.
 One such line is the AllStarz which features custom rims, special paint jobs, lowered suspension and super upgraded in-car entertainment systems.
 Another line is Pro Rodz which uses the same themes but consists of classic American muscle cars.
 Both lines are in direct competition with 'Jada Toys' 'Dub City' and 'Big Time Muscle' brands that started the 'bling' trends in auto toys.

 Around late 2010, Maisto toys sold in Wal-Mart stores took on the name 'Adventure Wheels' on all Maisto packaging with red-orange and yellow gold box and blister pack colors with black trim.

 Maisto produces many licensed properties that reflected contemporary promotional and industry trends.
 For example, it is an official licensee of Harley-Davidson Motorcycle Company.
 Chrysler is a big user of Maisto for promo models - one example was the offering of three different versions of the PT Cruiser (stock, sport and panel) made available first to auto journalists, but later sold normally in Walmart and other stores.
-The brand was popularly seen in Sam's Club until about 2010.
+The brand is popularly seen in Sam's Club and often makes exclusive editions of its model cars intended to be sold at the store which feature special paint schemes not commonly found on the regular variations of the model.